NekoUwUGamerfnf/Better-Elite-Titans/README.md

 Enabling Easier Disables Next Frame Execution Ejecting And Sets Shield HP To 4000

-Enabling Harder Instantly Ejects The Elite Titan And Sets Shield HP To 10000 And For Elite Monarch Enables Energy Thief
+Enabling Harder Instantly Ejects The Elite Titan And Sets Shield HP To 10000